 - I was spending much time using, recovering from, or trying to get opiates.

 - Work, school or other areas will suffer from a worse performance.

 - Using causes interpersonal problems with others in your life.

-- Using substances when it is risky to do so, like getting high and driving.
+- It uses substances when risky, like getting high and driving.

-- Continuing to use despite physical problems and damage to health.
+- I continue using it despite physical problems and damage to my health.

 How can you tell if someone has an opioid abuse problem

-- Being drowsy, sluggish, or falling asleep at inappropriate times.
+- Being tired, sluggish, or falling asleep at inappropriate times.

-- Needle marks or sunken veins on arms, legs, or other parts of the body.
+- Needle marks or sunken veins on arms, legs, or other body parts.